 Suburban areas and farmlands typically have enough trees and forested land in the general area to accommodate woodpecker populations.
 Residents of wooden buildings are in particular danger of woodpecker attacks.
 The nuisance birds are known to drill into structural wood for food as well as to build nests.
-They drill wood as a social activity, as well.
+Drilling wood is also a social activity.

 Do woodpeckers harm people or property?